Email

 Swine Flu: 1976 vs. Today

-Swine Flu - Pig With MaskThe current swine flu panic is actually not the first.
+Flu needleThe current swine flu panic is actually not the first.
 Back in 1976, a 19-year-old soldier, Pvt.
 David Lewis, was killed by an influenza at Fort Dix.
 This particular strain had not been seen since the plague of 1918-19, which was responsible for half a million lives in the United States and 20 million worldwide.
-In a combination of panic (scary news coverage of the deadly swine flu), politics (President Ford's desire to win office), and capitalism (pharmaceuticals wanting to cash in on vaccine profits), a decision was made to immunize all 220 million Americans.
+In a combination of panic (scary news coverage of the deadly swine flu), politics (President Ford’s desire to win office), and capitalism (pharmaceuticals wanting to cash in on vaccine profits), a decision was made to immunize all 220 million Americans.
 It turns out that this national inoculation ended up being responsible for more deaths than the swine flu itself.

 Is a National Immunization More Dangerous Than the Swine Flu Itself?